 This course is designed for drone pilots who aim to use their drone for business purposes and want to pass the FAA Part 107 Airman Knowledge Exam.
 If you are flying for fun as a recreational drone pilot, you do not need to pass the Airman Knowledge Exam.

 We love to hear from our customers!
 No class near you?
-Call us or fill our one of our contact forms and let us know where you would like to see us next!
-We typically schedule one class per month in each city about 10-12 weeks in advance of a class.
-Classes can sell out quickly, so we recommend booking as soon as you are ready to take a course!
+Contact us and let us know where you would like to see us next!
+We schedule one class per month in each city 10-12 weeks in advance of a class.
+Classes can sell out quickly, so we recommend booking as soon as you are ready to take a course.
 If your city is completely sold out, we recommend checking a nearby city, organizing a private group lesson (priced for 8 participants), or submitting a contact form as we do often have last minute cancellations.